-The magnitudes of the peaking factors exhibited considerable variability across the entire data.
-The standard deviations listed in Table 4 are very large, in some cases of the same magnitude as the average peaking factors themselves, while the 95% confidence intervals around the mean (calculated using bootstrapping) are relatively broad.
+The peaking factors exhibited considerable variability across the entire data.
+The standard deviations listed in Table 3 were very large, in some cases of the same magnitude as the average peaking factors themselves.
 This demonstrates the diversity of water use profiles across the various dwellings included in the dataset.
 Although these standard deviations would likely reduce if the data were further broken down by dwelling type or other socio-economic data (the same is true in general of standard deviations reported elsewhere in this report), this more detailed analysis was not undertaken in the current project.
 It is also noted that the sample size and data quality (see Pollard, 2022) may be insufficient for such an analysis, although the results are likely to be of interest to water service provides in the future.